dasmlab/glooscap/infra/macos-foss/README.md

 ### k3d Configuration

-k3d stores cluster data in Docker/Podman containers.
+k3d stores cluster data in Docker containers.
 The kubeconfig file is at:
 ```
 ~/.kube/config
 ```

 k3d automatically manages the kubeconfig when you create/start clusters.

-### Podman Configuration
+### Docker Configuration

-Podman stores images and containers in:
+Docker stores images and containers in:
 ```
 ~/.local/share/containers/storage
 ```